 The CICA (Criminal Injuries Compensation Authority) is a government body that deals in awarding compensation to victims of crime who have been physically and/or psychologically injured in some way.

-Once an award has been made and accepted it is usually the end of the claims process for many people under the CICA scheme.
+Once a criminal compensation award has been made and accepted it is usually the end of the claims process for many people under the CICA scheme.

 If this is the case there are circumstances in which the CICA may consider re-opening a claim once settled, provided there is sufficient medical evidence to support any deterioration or worsening of injuries.